CalConnect/DEVGUIDE/_pages/Validation.md

 Based on the current iCal4J version by Ben Fortuna

 ### [Z Content](https://icalendar.org/validator.html)
-Z Content is a developer of iCalendar tools for the Joomla Content Management System.
+Z Content (Dan Cogliano) is a developer of iCalendar tools for the Joomla Content Management System.